rlglaubius/GoalsARM/README.md

 * Install C/C++ extension from Microsoft
 * Install CMake Tools extension from Microsoft

-1. Open the project in VSCode, you should be prompted to "Select a Kit for GoalsARM".
-A kit is the toolchain for compiling your project.
-You can select a specific kit or "unspecified" to let CMake decide for you.
-1. (Optionally) Select a variant.
-VSCode will make several build variants avaialble to you, `Debug`, `Release`, `MinRelSize`, `RelWithDebInfo`. `Debug` disables optimisations and includes debug info and should be selected by default.
-You can select one of the others using Ctrl+Shift+P and running `CMake: Select Variant`.
+1. At the time of writing, VSCode's CMake extension does not [pick up env variables in preset config](https://github.com/microsoft/vscode-cmake-tools/issues/4253), so we need to work around it.
+Copy the `cmake/CMakeUserPresets.json` from the `cmake` directory into the root.
+User presets are a CMake tool for individual users to write specific overrides of configuration in `CMakePresets.json`.
+Copy the file over, and in the `inherit` block ensure that this is inheriting from the correct presets for your system `cmake/CMakeWindowsPresets.json` on Windows.
+1. Open the project in VSCode.
+1. Specify the configure "preset" by opening command palette (Ctrl+Shift+P) and running "CMake: Select Configure Preset" and select "default".
 1. You should see VSCode compiling your code automatically.
 It will create a `build` directory with generated files and compiled code.
+You can turn off automatic compilation and do it manually if you prefer.
+1. (Optionally) Select the build & test presets by using command palette and running "CMake: Select Build Preset" and "CMake: Select Test Preset".
+Choose either "vscode-debug", to build with debug symbols and no optimisation, or "vscode-release" to build with optimisation and without debug symbols.
+For most uses you probably want the "vscode-debug" build.
+It will work without selecting one of these presets, and will build in debug mode.
 1. You should now be able to build and debug by using the "Build" and "Debug" buttons in the bottom bar of VSCode.
 Note that any compilation buttons shown in the top right won't work as these are not being compiled using the CMake configuration.
 1. You should be able to run individual tests from the testing tab, but to debug from the testing tab you'll need to add a [launch.json](https://github.com/microsoft/vscode-cmake-tools/blob/main/docs/debug-launch.md#debug-using-a-launchjson-file).